Weiyet/RTLStructLib/README.md

 🔹 Improving performance & adding more use cases <br>

 ### Disclaimer
-Hardware is often highly customized — these modules are designed as references, and you're encouraged to tweak them as needed (e.g., swap registers with RAM, adjust logic latency based on your STA, etc.).
+Hardware is often highly customized — these modules are designed as references, and you're encouraged to tweak them as needed (e.g., swap registers with RAM, adjust logic latency based on your STA, use content addressable RAM instead of RTL hash table).